 3. Regulations on methodological association.

-5. Regulations on the council of teachers of NGOs.
+5. Regulations on the Council of NGO Teachers.

-7. Regulations on the board of trustees at the off-budget fund.
+7. Regulations on the board of trustees of the extra-budgetary fund.

 8. Regulations on the student council.

-11. Regulations on material incentives for teachers, on allowances and additional payments.
+11. Regulations on material incentives for teaching staff, bonuses and additional payments.

 12. Regulations on the student scientific association.